Free Resources for Victims of Securities Fraud

-The United States Securities and Exchange Commission reports that thousands of U.S Investors fall victim to fraud and other securities law violations.
+The United States Securities and Exchange Commission offers free resources for victims of securities fraud, including a free securities attorney.
 Due to these securities-related crimes, many investors lost money and investments.
 In some circumstances, victims may be able to recover some of the money they lost.
 At the same time, some investors may be unable to recover any money at all.

 This comprehensive bulletin is updated and prepared, and provided by the SEC’s Office of Investor Education and Advocacy Group (OIEA).
 This platform allows users to either enter keywords to focus their search or sign up for alerts on specific topics.